 However, other factors can impact your rates much more than your marital status – like your age (regardless of marital status), driving history, the make and model of your car, and even your credit score.
 So, if you and your partner are considering combining your car insurance for the discounts, make sure that all of those factors match up between both of your records.
 Otherwise, it may make more sense and save you both more money to keep your car insurance separate.

-Our agents are experts in working with couples to get them the best rates, no matter what.
-Contact one of our insurance specialists today to compare the best coverage and pricing that works for this next big step in your life.
+Our agents are professionals in working with couples to get them the best rates, no matter what.
+Contact one of our insurance professionals today to compare the best coverage and pricing that works for this next big step in your life.

 Your rates on homeowners’ or renters’ insurance actually won’t drop all that much, unless you decide to bundle it with your car insurance.
 However, you will have to consider increasing the coverage limit of your homeowners’ policy when you add your partner.